 Exports create significant value opportunities for the U.S. pork industry.
-In 2023 the U.S. exported over \$8.16 billion in pork and pork products to over 100 countries, export value equates to \$64 in value from each hog that was marketed in 2023, up 4% from 2022.
+In 2024, the U.S. exported over \$8.63 billion in pork and pork products to over 100 countries.
+Export value equates to more than \$66 in value from each hog that was marketed in 2024, up 6% from 2023.
 Opening new and expanding existing markets is vital to the continued success of the U.S. pork industry.

-Market Access Program (MAP) and Foreign Market Development (FMD) are programs administered by USDA's Foreign Agricultural Service (FAS).
-These two programs are designed to build commercial export markets for U.S. agricultural products through generic marketing and promotion and the reduction of foreign import constraints.
+The Market Access Program (MAP) and Foreign Market Development (FMD) programs, administered by USDA's Foreign Agricultural Service (FAS), are designed to build commercial export markets for U.S. agricultural products through generic marketing and promotion and the reduction of foreign import constraints.

 While NPPC does not engage in international marketing, we understand the tremendous value these programs bring to the development of international markets - for every \$1 spent on MAP and FMD programs U.S. agriculture saw \$24.50 in export gains and contributed to the creation of 225,800 full-and part-time jobs across the U.S. economy.

 Between 1977 and 2019, MAP and FMD have added an average of \$9.6 billion annually to the value of U.S. agricultural exports, equal to nearly \$648 billion, or 13.7 percent, in additional export revenue.
 We are strong advocates for increased funding for these programs through the Farm Bill.

-NPPC is requesting MAP funding of \$400 million a year and FMD funding of \$69 million a year in the Farm Bill.
+NPPC requests MAP funding of \$400 million a year and FMD funding of \$69 million a year in the Farm Bill.